Admissions Blog

 Permalink | No Comments

-We sent the fifth round of offers today; congratulations to everyone who received an offer!
-The deadline for this round is Friday, June 16th at 12:00 p.m. (noon) PDT, and we will send the next round sometime after this deadline.
+We have sent the seventh round of offers today; congratulations to everyone who received an offer!
+The deadline for this round is Wednesday, July 3rd at 12:00 p.m. (noon) PDT.

 Permalink | No Comments